peterpeterparker/daviddalbusco.com/src/blog/structuring-sveltekit-ssr-load-functions.md

 }
 ```

-When fetch runs on the server during SSR, there is no cookie jar.
-The JWT has to be forwarded explicitly:
+When fetch runs on the server, there is as explained no cookie jar.
+The JWT has to be forwarded explicitly via the `cookieHeader()` helper:

 ```ts
 // lib/api/pizzas.api.ssr.ts